dh4u/bootcamp-current-weather/README.md

 > * Get the weather by using the OpenWeatherMap API: https://openweathermap.org/current.

 ## The Solution
+I was able to tie my React application with the OpenWeatherMap API.
+I also used the Google Maps API in order to autosuggest cities.

 I have the code hosted for demo at Heroku.
 It may be a little slow to spin up but you can [see it here](https://dh4u-bootcamp-current-weather.herokuapp.com/).

 ## Running the Code Locally